Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 Most interstate carriers operating a commercial motor vehicle need a USDOT number, and many states also require a USDOT number for certain intrastate operations depending on vehicle weight/class and use.
 A load can still be considered interstate commerce even if you personally don’t cross a state line, so “I stayed in-state” doesn’t always mean you’re exempt.
 Because intrastate thresholds vary by state, the safest approach is to verify your state’s DOT rules and confirm your operation type before you apply.
 If you choose the wrong operation classification, it can create conflicts with insurance filings and slow activation later.

-You get operating authority by filing for the correct authority type with FMCSA (commonly cited at $300 per authority type—verify the current FMCSA fee at the time you submit) and then completing the activation filings FMCSA requires.
+You get operating authority by filing for the correct authority type with FMCSA ($300 per authority type (per current FMCSA fee schedule)) and then completing the activation filings FMCSA requires.
 Operating authority typically stays Pending until your process agent is on file (BOC-3, 49 CFR 366.4) and your insurance company posts the required proof of coverage electronically (often referenced as BMC-91/BMC-91X).
 If you want the insurance side to post cleanly, start by understanding how policies and filings work: commercial truck insurance.

 A USDOT number is often issued shortly after a complete online submission, but MC operating authority usually takes longer because it requires a processing/notice period and will not activate until filings are accepted.
 In real-world timelines, most “it’s taking forever” cases come down to missing or rejected filings—especially insurance that was bound but never posted to FMCSA, or a BOC-3 filed under the wrong legal name.
 If you’re stuck in Pending, confirm what FMCSA shows as missing before you reapply; many times you only need a corrected filing, not a new application.